-- Consultations, exams, procedures, and medical services related to the use of all contraceptive methods to prevent pregnancy that have been approved by the U.S. Food and Drug Administration (FDA) - Injection of birth control drugs.
+- Consultations, exams, procedures, and medical services related to the use of all contraceptive methods to prevent pregnancy that have been approved by the U.S. Food and Drug Administration (FDA). - Injection of birth control drugs.
 This includes a prescription drug when it is supplied during the visit. - Insertion of a contraceptive implant system (such as levonorgestrel or etonogestrel).
-This includes the implant system itself. - IUDs, diaphragms, and other prescription contraceptive methods that have been approved by the U.S. Food and Drug Administration (FDA), when the items are supplied during the visit. - Genetic counseling.
+This includes the implant system itself. - IUDs, diaphragms, and other prescription contraceptive methods that have been approved by the U.S. Food and Drug Administration (FDA), when the items are supplied during the visit. - Emergency contraception medications (over-the-counter; and prescription, when your prescription drug coverage is administered by Blue Cross and Blue Shield).
+For these services, you may need to submit a claim as described in Part 9. - Genetic counseling.